PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 ### Logical Pauli

-`pauli="X"` or `pauli="Z"` applies the geometry's logical Pauli string without measurements or allocation; its effect depends on the state and on the current orientation.
-At distance
+`pauli="X"` or `pauli="Z"` applies the geometry's string regardless of orientation, without measurements or allocation.
+Apply it in the unswapped
+orientation: after a transversal H, that string is not a logical operator of the swapped patch.
+The protocol factories apply it directly after preparation.
-3, either string applies three Pauli gates in one tick, with no measurements.
+At distance 3, either string applies three Pauli gates in one tick, with no measurements.

 ```python
 gadget = gadgets.logical_pauli_gadget(patch, allocation, pauli="X")